yegor256/blog/_posts/2015/mar/2015-03-16-technical-glossaries.md

 of terms are very vague and ambiguous.
 Why is this happening?
 Don't we understand the importance of a common vocabulary for any software project?
-I'm not sure what the causes are, but this is what a software architect should do when he or she starts a project &mdash; create a glossary.
+I'm not sure what the causes are, but this is what a software architect should do when he or she starts a project&mdash;create a glossary.

 <!--more-->